codebyshennan/tamkeen-data/docs/1-frontend/react/components.md

 1. React Hooks provide all the functionality we need from React Class based Components that we didn't previously have with Functional Components of the past.
 2. `useState` hook replaces `this.state` and `this.setState` with a new pair of variables for getting and setting a specific state value.
 3. Note how the React team encourages us to use multiple `useState` Hooks in the same component for each type of state.
 There is no need to store all of a component's state in a single `this.state` object like we did previously.
-4. Returning a cleanup function from `useEffect` is advanced functionality and we will not be using it as often at Rocket
+4. Returning a cleanup function from `useEffect` is advanced functionality, we will be exploring it in later lessons
-5. We will not be writing custom Hooks at Rocket; feel free to skim through the "Building Your Own Hooks" section
-6. We will learn about `useContext` and `useReducer` hooks in a later submodule.
+5. We will learn about `useContext` and `useReducer` hooks in a later submodule.

 ## <a href="https://react.dev/reference/rules/rules-of-hooks" target="_blank">Rules of Hooks</a>